Feedback, complaints and your rights

 If you can, first talk to a member of staff involved in your care.
 If you do this, they can try to sort out your complaint on the spot.

-If you can't or you do not wish to do this, you can ask to speak to a senior member of staff or the Feedback and Complaints Officer for the NHS organisation involved.
+If you can't or you do not wish to do this, you can ask to speak to:

 If you prefer to complain in writing rather than in person or over the phone, you can send a letter or an email to the relevant NHS organisation.

-If your complaint is about a GP, pharmacy, dentist or hospital, you can find the relevant contact information, here.
+Further advice if your complaint is about a GP, pharmacy, dentist or hospital

 When complaining, you should give: